Tzunami/go-earthdollar/common/README.md

 ## Patricia Trie

-Patricie Tree is a merkle trie used by the Ethereum project.
+Patricie Tree is a merkle trie used by the Earthdollar project.

 More in depth information about the (modified) Patricia Trie can be found on the [Wiki](http://wiki.earthdollar.org/index.php/Patricia_Tree).